 More importantly, they learned a lot about starting a business, mainly that it’s not a pretty theory, but rather a matter of doing something others will pay for.
 For the next round I have tightened up the requirements and suspect they will do even better next time.

 - Access templates.
-Sign-up with a free account at BSC Designer for immediate access to 23 scorecard templates, including Management Skills Metrics discussed in this article.
+Sign-up with a free plan at BSC Designer for immediate access to 23 scorecard templates, including Management Skills Metrics discussed in this article.

 - Master skills.
 Check out free video tutorial for the Balanced Scorecard.
 Master your strategy planning and execution skills with Strategy Execution training.